 Two shows are currently available:

-The "Strike Again" Tour (featuring the FLYING PICKETS newest and most popular material) and
+The "Only Human" Tour (featuring the FLYING PICKETS newest and most popular material) and

 "Only Yule- Christmas Show" (also features songs from their Christmas album, "Only Yule”)